ISAITB/docs-tdl/source/scriptlets/index.rst

     @name, Yes, The name of the parameter.
 It is with this name that the parameter can be referenced within the scriptlet.
     @type, Yes, The type of the parameter.
-One of the GITB data types can be used (see :ref:`test-case-types`).
+One of the GITB data types can be used (see :ref:`test-case-types`). value, no, One or more values for the parameter acting as the parameter's default value.
+More than one values are applicable in case of a ``map`` or ``list`` type.

-Whenever a scriptlet is called using a :ref:`call<tdl-step-call>` step, each of its declared parameters must be matched by a provided input.
+Whenever a scriptlet is called using a :ref:`call<tdl-step-call>` step, each of its declared parameters for which no default value has been defined, must be matched by a provided input.
+Parameters for which defaults are specified may also be provided as input, in which case the input overrides the default value.

 Once provided, such parameters are available in the scope of the scriptlet and can be used in the same way as other variables.
-For scriptlets that are not :ref:`embedded within test cases<scriptlets_embedded>`, using parameters is the only way to provide state from the test session's context to the scriptlet.
+For scriptlets that are not :ref:`embedded within test cases<scriptlets_embedded>`, using parameters provides state from the test session's context to the scriptlet.

 .. index:: variables (Scriptlets)
 .. _scriptlets_elements_variables: